 "To make an informed purchase of gold, silver or platinum, investors need to be aware of three crucial marketplace factors: the actual cost per ounce of the precious metals; the bullion value versus any collector value of the coin; and timely delivery of the merchandise" continued Bernberg.
 To help investors understand the precious metal marketplace, PNG has published the following guidelines to help you become a wise investor.

-Gold Investors should be aware that gold bullion coins trade at a small premium over the actual spot gold price because they sovereign governments mint these coins and only charge a nominal fabrication fee.
+Gold Investors should be aware that gold bullion coins trade at a small premium over the actual spot gold price because the sovereign governments mint these coins and only charge a nominal fabrication fee.
 The spot gold price is based on 100 ounces or larger .999 fine gold bars.
-Gold bullion coins ranging from 1/10 to one troy ounce trade at 3% to 15% premium over spot, based on the coin, its size (for example, 1/10th, 1/4th, 1/2 or 1 full ounce), and the quantity purchased.
+Gold bullion coins ranging from 1/10 to one troy ounce trade at 3 to 15 percent premium over spot, based on the coin, its size (for example, 1/10th, 1/4th, 1/2 or 1 full ounce), and the quantity purchased.

-Many large gold bullion dealers typically will sell a single, American Eagle one troy ounce gold coin at approximately four to five percent over the current spot or melt value.
-Dealers will also purchase them from customers at about two to five percent less than their selling price.
+Many large gold bullion dealers typically will sell a single, American Eagle one troy ounce gold coin at approximately 4 to 5 percent over the current spot or melt value.
+Dealers will also purchase them from customers at about 2 to 5 percent less than their selling price.
 American Eagles, Canadian Maple Leafs, and South African Krugerrands are some of the most popular gold bullion coins.
 Investors should contact several creditable precious metal dealers and shop for the best price.

 Investors need to distinguish between bullion coins whose values generally fluctuate according to the current price of gold, silver or platinum, and "rare coins" that can carry a significant collector premium based on historical supply and current market demand.